cibgraphics/CSS-Style-Guide/README.md

 Separate ID and class names by hyphens.

-Do not use underscores, camel case, double hyphens, or any other delimiters.
+Do not use underscores, camel case, double hyphens, or any other delimiters unless you are using a system like BEM or similar.

 ```css
 /* Not Recommended */